HomeMovies10 Controversial Movies That Were Banned In America

 Birth Control (1917)

 More than 100 years later, sex educator Margaret Sanger’s ‘Birth Control’ remains relevant.
-She aimed to promote family planning with the documentary, but it was shut down after facing fierce aggression.
+She aimed to promote family planning with the documentary, but it was shut down after facing fierce opposition.
 It was banned “in the interest of morality, decency, and public safety and welfare.”
 However, Sanger managed to open one of the first clinics in U.S. history that educated women about diaphragms and birth control.

 Häxan (1922)